COILED HAIR – WHY YOU NEED TO THINK ABOUT YOUR SCALP

-Buildup of products, sweat or dirt on the scalp can also irritate the skin.
+Build-up of products, like sweat or dirt on the scalp, can also irritate the skin.
 You may experience one or more of the following:

 If left untreated or treated with the wrong products, these can become worse and damage your scalp and hair.

-- Moisturize your scalp: our Moisture Care Co-Wash helps to detangle curls, cleanses and moisturizes the scalp
+Moisturize your scalp: our Head & Shoulders Dry Scalp Care Shampoo helps to detangle curls, cleanses and moisturizes the scalp

 Scalp problems can be treated effectively with a shampoo that restores your hair and scalp back to its natural health.